|

 This photo was

-taken in 1998, and the whales are now friendlier than ever.
+enjoying people watching and are now friendlier than ever.

-of our guests are touched by friendly California gray whales!
+Generally all of our guests are touched by

 |